anandrktm/dev-photo-gallery/README.md

 5. Raise a PR with the fix.

-Fixed Error
+Fixed Error:

 Thank you for giving me this opportunity.
 I gave my 100% effort in this assessment and fixed all the errors that I understood.
 I am also curious to know my mistakes because I want to improve upon them.

-1.The <div id="container"> element and its contents are placed within the <body> section, where visible content should be located.
-The JavaScript code is placed at the end of the <body> section to ensure that all HTML elements are loaded before the script is executed.
+1.The div container element and its contents are placed within the body section, where visible content should be located.
+The JavaScript code is placed at the end of the body section to ensure that all HTML elements are loaded before the script is executed.

 2.I fixed a syntax error where you mistakenly put a semicolon in the image link.
 Semicolons are not required in URLs.